The Meseta

 447.2 KM to Santiago

-Leaving Hontanas, the Camino leads on another five kilometers to the ruins of San Antón.
-The old monastery here once belonged to the Order of Saint Anthony, who cared for sick pilgrims—especially those suffering from ergotism, then called “St. Anthony’s fire.”
-The remaining arch of the church stretches over the Camino itself.
-You walk beneath it like a medieval pilgrim, beneath a stone blessing.
+Leaving Hontanas, the Camino continues for about five kilometres until you reach the ruins of San Antón.
+This old monastery belonged to the Order of Saint Anthony, which cared for sick pilgrims, especially those with ergotism, a serious illness caused by consuming contaminated grain, typically rye.
+It was common in the Middle Ages and known back then as “St. Anthony’s fire.”
+The last arch of the church still stretches right over the Camino.
+You walk under it like a medieval pilgrim.

 San Antón